ray-project/deltacat/README-development.md

 ```shell
 make clean
 ```
-Removes all artifacts created by the `build` and `venv` Makefile targets.
+Removes all artifacts created by the `build` target and removes the virtual environment.

 #### deploy-s3
 ```shell